-PhD program applications will be accepted throughout the year.
+PhD program applications will be accepted throughout the year with review dates of October 1, February 1, and June 1.
 Applications submitted by February 1 will be considered for funding to begin in the following Fall semester.

 The following materials must be included with each application:

-Resume: Applicants are required to submit a current resume or CV describing all of their college and university-level educational and work experiences also directly to Dr. Oller.
+Resume/CV: Applicants are required to upload a current resume or CV describing all of their college and university-level educational and work experiences to the CSDCAS portal.

 Additional Application Instructions for International Students